Dre Campbell Farm

 How to Grow Onions

 Furthermore, onions thrive best in nutrient-rich soil and full sun.
-To provide space for bulb growth, thin out any plants that are becoming too thick in the planter.
+To provide space for bulb growth, thin out plants that are becoming too thick in the planter.

 You may use the young plants from the thinning as spring onions in the kitchen.